 St Patrick’s School was established in 1926 with the arrival in January of that year, of three Our Lady of the Missions sisters.
 The school opened on 3rd February at 9.00am with 47 pupils, and the first classes were originally located in the Church.
 The school finished that year with 108 pupils.
 The sisters continued to teach in the Church until 1927.
 By then, three rooms and a verandah were built in the Church grounds, and these were opened and blessed by Archbishop Clune on 5th December 1927.
-These classrooms faced Annie St, and are currently the School Library and Canteen.
+These classrooms faced Annie St, and are currently the School Hall and Canteen.
 In 1958, two additional rooms were added, facing Amherst St, and these currently house Years 5 and 6.
 1966 saw the building of the Parish Hall.

 The crest is dominated by the symbol of the cross.
 This is the sign of our Christian faith – the “Victory of Christ”.
 It also acts as a reminder of the Gospel values that are taught, and lived within the school.

 Named in honour of Archbishop Redmond Prendiville, Archbishop of the Perth Archdiocese from 1935- 1968.
 Archbishop Prendiville was a visionary man who oversaw the rapid expansion and development of Catholic schools throughout Western Australia.
 Archbishop Prendiville was responsible for the capital developments that took place in parishes, and the building of schools and churches, so that Catholic education could be accessed by so many, during these years.
 He was said to have had a dynamic personality and a keen drive to accomplish all tasks, with excellence as his only standard.
 He made visitation trips to Katanning on several occasions, and many of the staff who have taught at St Patrick’s were educated themselves in colleges that were developed during Archbishop Prendiville’s time.